 Therefore, employee turnover is the measurement of the number of employees who leave an organization during a specified time, typically one year.
 While an organization usually measures the total number of employees who leave, turnover can also apply to subcategories within an organization like individual departments or demographic groups.
 The turnover includes any employee departure, including resignations, layoffs, terminations, retirements, location transfers, or even deaths.

 Employee turnover is unavoidable as employees will always leave for better opportunities, studies, resignations, dismissals, or retire.
-These factors, however, cause a small amount of employee turnover rate and may even be advantageous for a company.
-This is because it will lead to the injection of new personnel with new ideas and different perspectives.
-High employee turnover is however undesirable as it can destroy a company’s structure.
+However, these factors cause a small amount of employee turnover rate and may even be advantageous for a company.
+The benefit appears because it will lead to new personnel's injection of new ideas and different perspectives.
+High employee turnover is, however, undesirable as it can destroy a company's structure.

 At first glance, the phrase "employee turnover" has a negative connotation – a stigma associated with an employer's obligation to reduce turnover at all costs.
-However, there are different types of turnover, some with a negative impact on business, whilst others have a positive influence on the working environment.
+However, there are different types of turnover, some with a negative impact on business, while others positively influence the working environment.

 Positive Types of Employee Turnover

 Positive turnover occurs when the workforce changes due to new employees bringing fresh ideas and perspectives to the company and replacing workers who are terminated for poor performance.
 Bringing new talent in an organization can re-energize the workplace, increase productivity, and boost profitability.